vicenteicc2008/woa-starqlte/guide/1-partition.md

 ```

 ### Partitioning guide
-> Your DEVICENAME may have different storage sizes.
+> Your Samsung Galaxy S9 SM-G9600 may have different storage sizes.
 This guide uses the values of the 128GB model as an example.
 When relevant, the guide will mention if other values can or should be used.

 #### Unmount data
 - Go to "Mount" in TWRP and unmount data, if it is mounted